 On top of being an important factor in shaping the economies of early societies, grapes were also very important religiously.
 Grapes and their derivatives (namely wine) were used in religious ceremonies and spiritual practices.
 Additionally, grapeseed oil, a derivative of grapes has been an essential beauty elixir since time immemorial.

 Today, the grape and wine industry have become a worldwide phenomenon.
 The global market is currently expected to grow to around $385.2 billion by the year 2021, with current grape production listed at around 72 million tons annually.

-However, this fruit isn’t merely a sweet natural treat; in fact, their are many health and beauty benefits.
+However, this fruit isn’t merely a sweet natural treat; in fact, there are many health and beauty benefits.
 Drinking a glass of red wine a day, or eating grapes on a regular basis can do wonders for your health as well as helping to prevent the onset of a variety of diseases and illnesses.

-What are Grapes?
-How Are they Grown?
+What Are Grapes?
+How Are Grapes Grown?

 A grape is essentially a berry that forms on a vine.
 These “berries” grow slowly and take a long time to mature to the point where they’re suitable for commercial uses.
 On average, once a vine is planted and attached to the structure that it grows on, it takes roughly 2-3 years for the berries to be considered viable for use.

 Grapes tend to prefer areas with large amounts of direct sunlight, however, depending on the variety of species at hand, these variables may differ somewhat.
 There are around 600 different species of grapes that are known to us at present.
 Each one requires slightly different conditions in order to thrive.